Your Guide to Your Postnatal OB Visit

 Birth Control and Family Planning

 Your postpartum visit is also a time to discuss birth control and family planning.
-Even if you want more kids, this is vital in postpartum healing.
+Even if you want more kids, birth control is a vital part of postpartum healing.

 Most doctors suggest waiting 12 to 18 months before trying to get pregnant again.
 That allows time for your body to heal, recover, and build up nutrient stores to support another pregnancy.
 Too little time between pregnancies raises your risk of having a premature baby or other health issues.